[Updated September 2019]

 While having four years of health science education under my belt is useful, as a consumer I have to put everything I know from my studies and professional experience aside and primarily focus on what my lived experience of cancer can bring to the research.

-But some of my new consumer roles have given me a bonus opportunity to grow my scientific and medical knowledge.
+Some of my new consumer roles have given me a bonus opportunity to grow my scientific and medical knowledge.
 I really love learning more about what goes on at a cellular level working with a team developing a drug to reduce the side effects of chemotherapy and getting my geek girl on during a lab visit – looking down microscopes, and learning about RNA and DNA extraction.

 Ovarian cancer advocacy